starvingcats/GoDotFizzle/Design.md

 ### Item pick up and drop

 Player figures use a collision area in front of them to monitor interactable objects.
 When a pickable item appears in this collision area, it can be picked up, carried arround and dropped elsewhere.
 It is possible to drop an item directly into a CraftingSpot.
 Items may also be thrown, their trajectory depends on the items weight and the players throwing power.
 CraftingSpots have a "sticky zone" to catch thrown items.

+The player figure has a "toolbelt" or mini-inventory enabling it to carry multiple items selectable over quickslots.
+As crafting may require certain tools which are given once per level, this will create an additional challenge for the players because the may have to share tools and communicate about it ( "Where's the hammer?!" ).

 ### Crafting